johanix/draft-berra-dnsop-opt-keystate/draft-berra-dnsop-opt-keystate-00.md

 by forging a response claiming that the victim's key is invalid, thereby halting the delegation synchronization procedure.

+Moreover, it is assumed that the child has some means of validating messages from the parent during the initial phase when the child initializes the SIG(0) key synchronization.
+Otherwise, an attacker could prevent a child from initializing the synchronization by spoofing responses that refuses the key that the child is trying to upload.
+For that reason, it is expected that the parent has already published a public key that the child can use for this purpose.
+It could also possible to establish this trust out-of-band, such as via a physical meeting.

+Lastly, SIG(0) transaction signatures are vulnerable to replay attacks, which could allow an attacker to disrupt the synchronization.
+Secure transport alternatives exist in {{!RFC8094}} and {{!RFC8484}}.

 # IANA Considerations.
 ## New KeyState EDNS Options
 This document defines a new EDNS(0) option, entitled "KeyState",